Financial-Times/origami-website/_specification-v2/components.md

 ## Sass

 - CSS selectors **should** follow the BEM naming convention.
-- Sass functions, variables, mixins and placeholders defined the global namespace **must** be prefixed with the component name
+- Sass functions, variables, mixins and placeholders defined in the global namespace **must** be prefixed with the component name
 - A component **must** only style:
 	- The component’s root element and its children